Logos for Healthcare providers.

-It is imperative that your logo not be confused with a competitor’s.
+It is imperative that your medical logo design not be confused with a competitor’s.
 Research similar practices or hospitals in your area, and avoid shapes, colors, and fonts that look like a similar provider.
 Bold images signify confidence, while more delicate designs indicate friendliness or sensitivity.

 How do you differ from your competitors?
 How do you want the public to view your practice in relation to other health care providers?
 Choose a design that reflects this, and make it dramatically different from similar logos in the area.
 Logos also need to look equally good in small print and on huge banners or the side of a building.
 Picture how it will look in all the different places you want to display it.

-The Best Logos Are Simple
+The Best Medical Logo Design Is Simple

 The most brilliant designs don’t shy away from color or shapes, but use them sparingly and simplistically.
-Work with your designer to make the logo as simple as possible while still remaining easily identifiable.
+Work with your designer to make the medical logo design as simple as possible while still remaining easily identifiable.
 Use caution with cursive fonts because if people can’t read it, it might translate into mistrust of the practice.